 If there is one time of the day when you can (mostly) avoid crowds, it’s at sunrise.
 The boats are still neatly tied up at the dock and the lake is calm and untouched with a beautiful reflection if weather conditions are right.
-This will change later when the boat house opens around 10am to rent the handmade wooden boats to tourists.
+This will change later when the boat house opens to rent the handmade wooden boats to all visitors.
 After that, you can count somewhere up to 20-30 boats during the busiest hours that will be paddling all around the lake – goodbye, peacefulness!
 However, even sunrise hours have recently become more and more crowded – especially in high season months.

 4) Book way ahead of time

 If you are planning your wedding or elopement, or even an engagement shoot and are dreaming of photos on the famous jetty, you need to plan ahead and book way in advance.
 Choosing a weekday or a date in shoulder season will make it easier to find a free date.

 5) The best months are May, June, September and October.

 Of course you can plan your couple shoot all year round and also in winter, but these months are in my opinion the best choice.
 In winter the lake freezes over as it is located at 1496 meters sea level and the wooden boats are stored away until summer again.
 July and August will have comfortable temperatures in the mornings, but undoubtedly be the most busy months.
 May and October are considered shoulder season in the Dolomites, less busy and can be a great choice if the weather plays along, however, there can be cold weather snaps and rain/early snow/.
 In late April there sometimes can still be quite some snow present and it’s a good compromise if you are torn between a winter and a summer shoot.
 In the winter months, depending on snow depths, moving around the lake (which is frozen with no reflection) can sometimes be limited – however, even this season is magical!

 6) There are many beautiful spots all around the lake